We’ve pretty much all had that nightmare, haven’t we? You know the one……

 …..where you find yourself at work, or maybe in school or at the mall, and you suddenly discover that (gasp!) you’re not wearing anything!
 Gah!
 And yet, here I am suggesting that you do just exactly that….and while you’re awake too!

-If you’ve never been to a nudist resort or a clothing-optional resort (aka ‘au natural’ resort), it’s important to understand what they are as well as what they are not.
+If you’ve never been to a nudist resort or a clothing-optional resort (aka ‘au naturel’ resort), it’s important to understand what they are as well as what they are not.

 - Private – you won’t find clothed people staring, gawking, or taking photos.
 The resorts are secluded, private, and don’t allow in the looky-loos because none of the guests would be comfortable otherwise.

-- Upscale – most are gorgeous resorts set on beautiful tropical beach locations, offer gourmet cuisine and world-class spas, along with a truly luxurious experience.
+- Upscale – most are gorgeous resorts set on beautiful tropical beach locations, offer gourmet cuisine and world-class spas, along with luxurious accommodations and a top-quality experience.

 - Seedy, scary, or ‘sex clubs’ – occasionally a swinger’s club (aka ‘lifestylers’) will schedule a group trip, but if you’re not interested in that just check with your travel agent to avoid those weeks.
-And yes, occasionally folks will get a bit frisky in public (hey the drinks are free and the sun is warm…who wouldn’t get in the mood?) and on a walk down the beach you might encounter a couple in the throes of having sex…..if that bothers you simply turn around and head back from whence you came, or ask your travel agent about a resort where that’s discouraged (some do).
+And yes, occasionally folks will get a bit frisky in public (hey the drinks are free and the sun is warm…who wouldn’t get in the mood?) and on a walk down the beach you might encounter a couple in the throes of having sex…..if that bothers you simply turn around and head back from whence you came, or stick to a resort where that’s discouraged (some do).

 - Full of people who look like supermodels – they may hire models for the photos on their website, but trust me on this, the other guests are all just very normal people of all ages with very normal bodies of all sizes and shapes.